midasplatform/pyslicer/README.md

 ./Slicer --launch /usr/bin/python get_pip.py
 ```

-Now that pip is installed in your Slicer Python, you can run pip to install pydas and the pydas depedencies.
+Now that pip is installed in your Slicer Python, you can run pip to install pydas and the pydas dependencies.

 ```bash
 ./Slicer --launch SLICER_DIR/lib/Python/bin/pip install pydas